InfoCenter » Articles » Canon Prograf iPF5000

 Contrast was a big hit among the photographer/customers who came into our store over the week.
 Comments were that prints were less contrasty than typical digital/inkjet photos making skin tones and shadows more realistic.

-way to acheive these results was by using ICC profiles.
+way to achieve these results was by using ICC profiles.
 We used the

 closest available Canon profile installed with the printer on various